Open Gromov-Witten invariants from the Fukaya category: Technical setup

 We will also need a moduli space of disks with a horocyclic constraint.
 Recall that a horocycle in a disk is given by a circle tangent to the boundary.
 These moduli spaces are similar to the ones used in \cite[Chapter~3]{ST2}, where some of the marked points are constrained to lie on a geodesic in $\mathbb{D}$.
 Our definition is entirely analogous, except that we replace `geodesic' with `horocycle'.
 Let the smooth locus of $\mathcal{M}_{k+1,l; \perp_i}(\beta) \subset \mathcal{M}_{k+1,l}(\beta)$ be the subset defined by requiring the first and second interior marked points $w_1$ and $w_2$ to lie at $-t$ and $t$ respectively for $t \in (-1,1)$ and fixing the i'th boundary point $z_i$ at $-i$.
 Equivalently, we require that $z_i$, $w_1$, $w_2$ lie on a horocycle in anti-clockwise ordering.
 This moduli space also appeared in \cite{Ga12}, where it was used to show that the closed-open map is an algebra homomorphism.

-We now give a more formal definition of the moduli space $\mathcal{M}_{k+1,l; \perp_0}(\beta)$ as a fibre product of known spaces.
-Consider the forgetful map $\mathcal{M}_{k+1,l}(\beta) \rightarrow \MM_{1,1}(\beta) = D^2$, only remembering the zeroth boundary marked point, and the first interior marked point.
-Here the identification $\MM_{1,1}(\beta) \cong D^2$ is achieved by using an automorphism of the disk to map the boundary marked point to $-i$, and the interior marked point to $0$.
+We now give a more formal definition of the moduli space $\mathcal{M}_{k+1,l; \perp_i}(\beta)$ as a fibre product of known spaces.
+Consider the forgetful map $\mathcal{M}_{k+1,l}(\beta) \rightarrow \MM_{1,2} = D^2$, only remembering the i'th boundary marked point, and the first two interior marked points.
+Here the identification $\MM_{1,2} \cong D^2$ is achieved by using an automorphism of the disk to map the boundary marked point to $-i$, and the first interior marked point to $0$.
 Consider the inclusion $I \hookrightarrow D^2$ given by the arc of the horocycle through $-i$ and $0$ with negative real part.
 This is a circle of radius $\frac{1}{2}$ centred at $-\frac{i}{2}$.
-The condition on the order of the marked points means that second interior lies on the semi-circle with negative real part.
+The condition on the order of the marked points means that second interior point lies on the semi-circle with negative real part.
 We then define:

 Take the orientation on $I$ to be the positive orientation, so that $\partial I = \{1\} -\{ 0\}$.
 The orientation on $\mathcal{M}_{k+1,l; \perp_0}(\beta)$ is then defined by the fibre-product orientation, as in \cite[Section 2.2]{ST4}.